tokyapp/toky-phone-js-sdk/README.md

     })
   }

-  /* The list of devices available, and can be used to switch devices */ console.log(Client.inputs, Client.outputs)
+  /* The list of available devices, and can be used to switch devices */ console.log(Client.inputs, Client.outputs)

   console.log(`Selected input: ${Client.selectedInputDevice.name}`)